conan-io/docs/reference/env_vars.rst

 **Defaulted to**: Not defined

-If you want extra logging information about your conan command executions, you can enable it by setting the ``CONAN_TRACE_FILE`` environment variable.
+If you want extra logging information about your Conan command executions, you can enable it by setting the ``CONAN_TRACE_FILE`` environment variable.
 Set it with an absolute path to a file.

 .. code-block:: bash

     export CONAN_TRACE_FILE=/tmp/conan_trace.log

-When the conan command is executed, some traces will be appended to the specified file.
+When the Conan command is executed, some traces will be appended to the specified file.
 Each line contains a JSON object.
 The ``_action`` field contains the action type, like ``COMMAND`` for command executions, ``EXCEPTION`` for errors and ``REST_API_CALL`` for HTTP calls to a remote.